iewoj/python_notes/21_monkey_patch.md

 ## Monkey patch - mask functions

-Here we overwite the function definition of randint and 'hijack' it to monkeypatch, which always return unavailable
+Here we overwrite the function definition of randint and 'redirect' it to monkeypatch, which will always return unavailable

 ```python